any-docs/css/content/reference/properties/clear/index.md

 The floats that are relevant to be cleared are the earlier floats within the same [block formatting context](/guides/Display/Block_formatting_context).

 > [!NOTE]
 > If an element contains only floated elements, its height collapses to nothing.
-If you want it to always be able to resize, so that it contains floating elements inside it, set the value of the element's {{cssxref("display")}} property to [`flow-root`](/reference/properties/display#flow-root).
+If you want it to always be able to resize, so that it contains floating elements inside it, set the value of the element's `display` property to [`flow-root`](/reference/properties/display#flow-root).
 >
 > ```css
 > #container {